mdbenito/effective-2d/README.md

   [qgrid](https://github.com/quantopian/qgrid)).
 * Update licenses and acknowledgements to include all packages used.

 ## Known issues

-* Sometimes, running `descent_*.py` with multiprocessing will result in dolfin's JIT compiler throwing strange errors.
-Typically, restarting execution will solve those, but sometimes the cache gets corrupted.
+* Running `descent_*.py` with multiprocessing will often result in dolfin's JIT compiler throwing strange I/O errors and jobs failing.
+  Typically, relaunching will solve the issue since forms will be read from disk.
+However, the cache sometimes gets corrupted.
 The easiest workaround is to exit the container and start a new one.
 Because of these problems, it might pay off to do a first run with low max steps so as to be sure to have all forms precompiled for the real run.
 * `docker-compose` can fail to start the network under Windows systems with messages like `driver failed programming external connectivity on endpoint` or `network not found`.
 If this happens, try restarting the docker daemon.
 Also remember to tear down all services using `docker-compose down`.
+* Omniboard has a tendency to run out of memory, both the server and the browser.
+The server is given 4GB of ram in `docker-compose.yml`, and it's easy to adjust.
+As to the browser app, the current (v.1.4.0) workaround is to filter results based on experiment name, id, etc. so as to never have more than a few hundred.
+Additionally, reducing the frequency at which metrics are stored might help.

 ## License

 All my code is released under the GNU GPL v3.
 See the licenses of the